Home

 Garden centers will sell them ready shaped and possibly decorated around December, but you can easily make your own.

-You will need to get a rosemary shrub at some point, buy it in the Spring or take one out of your garden - make sure it's an upright one as some rosemary shrubs cascade - very pretty, but not the right material for an indoor christmas tree.
+You will need to get a rosemary shrub at some point, buy it in the Spring or take one out of your garden - make sure it's one with an upright growth habit as some rosemary shrubs cascade - very pretty, but not the right material for an indoor christmas tree.

 Put it in a large pot.